progress/Flowmon-Integrations/README.md

 | [Mikrotik](/Mikrotik)                                                       | Flowmon Data Retention | Guide      |
 | [IBM QRadar](/IBM%20QRadar)                                                   | Flowmon ADS  | Application for QRadar    |

+## Downloading Files from GitHub
+To download a file from this repository:
+- Navigate to the file in the GitHub interface.
+- Click on the file name to open it.
+- Click the "Download" button (or right-click "Raw" and choose "Save link as..." to save the file to your computer).

  A set of various unsupported scripts and integrations is also available. [here](https://github.com/progress/Flowmon-Various-Scripts).